JoeWalters/UniSentinal/README.md

    - Or stop any other application using port 3000

 2. **Database Errors**:
-   - Ensure the `data/` directory exists and is writable
+   - Ensure the `/config/` directory exists and is writable
-   - Delete `data/devices.db` to reset the database
+   - Delete `/config/devices.db` to reset the database
+   - Check that the Docker volume is properly mounted

 3. **No Devices Detected**:
    - Check the browser console for error messages